hanami/guides/content/v2.3/introduction/building-an-api.md

 end
 ```

 We can now edit the new action at `app/actions/books/show.rb` to add the required behaviour.
 Here, we use param validation to coerce `params[:id]` to an integer, render a book via the repo if there's one with a matching primary key, or return a 404 response.
-With this, our test passes.

 ```ruby
 # app/actions/books/show.rb